ymkmoon/ymkmoon.github.io/_pages/about.md

 ---
+title: "About"
+layout: about
 permalink: /about/
-title: "About"
-excerpt: "About Me"
-search: true
+author_profile: true
-toc: true
+sidebar_main: true

 ---